revilo1882/CV/README.md

 I have always found that a happy team is a productive team which can maintain the ability to work through the highs and the lows.
 During my career, in order to achieve this and be part of a successful team I worked on developing my communication, decision making and planning.

-During my time at Makers I was able to develop my skills further firstly by being introduced to through pair programming and XP values and later through software development in small teams of 4 to 6 people using agile methodologies such as sprints and Kanban.
+During my time at Makers I was able to develop my skills further firstly by being introduced to pair programming and XP values and later through software development in small teams of 4 to 6 people using agile methodologies such as sprints and Kanban.

 #### Attention to detail